PlanQK/planqk-buildpacks/docs.md

-## Development time
+## Development and Prerequisites

-*since we're using paketo buildpacks, the pack CLI is required
+* since we're using paketo buildpacks, the pack CLI is required
 * **[pack CLI](https://buildpacks.io/docs/tools/pack/)**: Windows users might use Scoop for installation
 * create a builder
 * * in a builder.toml all buildpacks and stacks neccessary for the builder must be defined.